 When it comes to finding the best school holiday activities in Geelong, look no further.
 This beautiful coastal city is a wonderful place to bring a family and spend some quality time together.
 We have compiled all the best school holiday ideas and the top attractions in Geelong for you these holidays.

-The June/July school holiday activities in Geelong are a child’s dream and include a museum designed purely for kids and a waterfront precinct that families will love.
+The December/January summer school holiday activities in Geelong are a child’s dream and include a museum designed purely for kids and a waterfront precinct that families will love.
 As locals, we embrace our region that has so many things to do in school holidays in Geelong.
 We really are spoilt for choice.

 Holiday activities for kids don’t have to be a chore, even if you stay at home (check out our stay at home ideas included below).
 No matter the weather, you will find something to entertain children of all ages with these school holiday activities in Geelong.
 Take a look at our list of school holiday fun activities to help you plan the next school holidays and then get out there and enjoy!

-We have compiled the complete guide to what to do in school holidays in Geelong over the winter school holidays to help make your life so much easier!
+We have compiled the complete guide to what to do in school holidays in Geelong over the summer school holidays to help make your life so much easier!

 State schools finish on Wednesday 20 December and return to class on Monday 30 January 2024.

 Fun things to do for the Geelong school holidays

 We have broken our list of fun Geelong school holiday activities into sections to help you: